chandima131/chandima131/README.md

 # 🏠
-## Chandima
+## Chandima Samarakoon
-@chandima131 · he/him
+@chandima131 · she/her

 Passionate full-stack developer with a knack for problem-solving.
 Proactive and results-driven, I'm not just a talker, but someone who gets things done.
-4 followers · 3 following

-City, Country
+Peterborough, Cambridgeshire, United Kingdom

 ## Achievements
 - Achievement: YOLO